C.G. Haenel: 1930s and 1940s

 Despite the success of Hugo Schmeisser, the company ran into bankruptcy several times between 1929 and 1934.
 In 1933, the company formed an association with ten other Suhl and Zella-Mehlis arms companies to guarantee a share of armament contracts from the newly-arisen Nazi government.
 This association was named the United Suhl-Zella-Mehlisser Arms Factories (Vereinigte Suhl-Zella-Mehlisser Waffenfabriken) and had direct relations with the Wehrmacht administration.
 The company, along with its associates, established their own offices in Berlin.

 1935 saw a dramatic increase in arms production in the build up to World War II and a new automatic firearm with an intermediate cartridge was developed.
 The 7.92×33mm chambered MP43 (originally known as the Mkb 42(H)) assault rifle was devised to stand out from the Erma Werke MP38/MP40 submachine gun with its higher performance and economic design which was manufactured through a then innovative factory stamping technique.
 Over 10,000 units were produced as early as 1943 but, in the same year, production was halted by Adolf Hitler.
 Hitler later approved mass production following testing with troops.
 On entering service, the weapon was known as the Sturmgewehr 44 (StG 44).

-1950s
+East Germany

 Following the defeat of Nazi Germany in World War II, U.S. forces briefly occupied the city of Suhl and imposed a production ban on all arms factories.
 Following the evacuation of American troops, the area became occupied by the Soviet Army in what would later become East Germany.
 Around 50 StG 44's were transferred to the Soviet Union for technical analysis, as well as 10,785 weapon blueprints which were considered war reparations.
 The company was then consolidated as the VEB Vehicle and Hunting Weapons Factory "Ernst Thälmann" (VEB Fahrzeug- und Jagdwaffenwerk „Ernst Thälmann“) and later began producing air rifles and hunting carbines under the brand name Haenel Suhl.